protikdas/wounds-dashboard/README.md

 # Wounds Medical Dashboard

-Wounds Medical Dashboard is a demo web application that fetches and updates patient and wounds information from a custom api.
+Wounds Medical Dashboard is a demo web application that fetches and updates patient and wounds information using a custom api.

 ## Live Demo